 In this 1-day practical workshop, you will learn how to use story mapping to identify, plan, and focus the features that need to be done from the users’ point of view.

 This workshop is very practical, with about 50% of the time spent to practice the concepts that are presented.
-You will also benefit from short presentation, continuous feedback from the trainer, Q&A and Anti-patterns.
+You will also benefit from a short presentation, continuous feedback from the trainer, Q&A, and Anti-patterns.

 - What is really a user story?